djsantos/Mount-Snow/README.md

 -updated connect.ejs to display interactions of the given user

--updated activity.ejs to add socket.io
+-updated activity.ejs to add socket.io (updates a users activity feed while they are looking at it)

--updated followers.ejs to add socket.io
+-updated followers.ejs to add socket.io (updates a users follower list while they are looking at it)

--updated findFriends.ejs to add socket.io
+-updated findFriends.ejs to add socket.io (only calls server)